+We selected a context of walking (W), running (R), and standing (S) to evaluate the RI framework.
+Each action class contains silhouette images of poses at various times, efforts/styles, and views.
 Unless a large number of synchronized cameras at different locations are employed to collect the images, each pose cannot be simultaneously imaged at each viewpoint to conduct consistent view-based evaluations.
-To address this problem, we used a Vicon-8 motion-capture system and Maya animation software to create a 3-D person model that can be consistently rendered at any desired viewpoint.
+To address this problem for our experiments, we used a Vicon-8 motion-capture system and Maya animation software to create a 3-D person model to render each action (1 cycle) at multiple viewpoints.